Vaune Phan: Biography

-Vaune Phan's interest in dirt bike riding was sparked by a motorcross videogame she played when she was 10.
+Phan's interest in dirt bike riding was sparked by a motocross videogame she played when she was 10.
 Since 2010, Phan has been riding motorcycles.

-In 2015, Phan made a month long, 8,000km journey, from Singapore to Mount Everest Base Camp to awareness and funds for the Singapore Disability Sports Council and disabled athletes on a Suzuki DR250 motorcycle.
+In 2015, Phan made a month long, 8,000 km journey, from Singapore to Mount Everest Base Camp to awareness and funds for the Singapore Disability Sports Council and disabled athletes on a Suzuki DR250 motorcycle.

 In 2017, after the release of the annual Singapore Budget, which details the government revenue and expenditures for the year, Phan criticised the changes made to the Additional Registration Fee system for motorcycles as 'daylight robbery on citizens'.
 A tiered system was introduced which would increase the ARF from 15% in the first tier, to 50% in the second tier, and 100% in the 3rd tier.